wizz13150/PDQ_Repo/Reports/README.md

  - Toutes_les_Applications.xml
 List all applications & versions, and show computer names for each.
 Different from 'Applications' default report !

+ - Uninstalls Commands.xml
+List all Uninstalls Commands for Applications on Scan Allowed Workstations & Computers count for each version.
 ````